Most of these books are available through Amazon or other online stores. Click on a title.

 Gerard J.M.
 Van Den Aardweg, Ph.D., 1997, Ignatius Press, San Francisco, CA

 This book is intended for “homosexually inclined persons who want to do something about their ‘condition’ themselves but do not have the opportunity to visit a therapist with healthy ideas on the matter.”
 His “practical rules for (self-) therapy” including knowing oneself (e.g., working through childhood and adolescence), hope, self-discipline, “fighting neurotic self-pity,” humor, patience and humility, “fighting the infantile ego,” “mending the sex role, changing one’s views of and relationships with others, and changing relations with the opposite sex.
-With its emphasis on the client’s immaturity, the book can be a harsh read for some readers.
-Van Den Aardweg is a therapist in Holland who has treated many dissatisfied homosexuals.
+Van Den Aardweg is a renowned therapist in the field of sexology in The Netherlands with decades of experience in helping motivated clients.
+The Dutch radical gay-lib association (COC) has never managed to refute his scientific contributions, at least not on scientific grounds.

 David Morrison, 1999, Our Sunday Visitor, Huntington IN, 800-348-2440.